Chyzwar/yafi/readme.md

 ## Why?
-  - Less opinionated than redux,ma
+  - Less opinionated than redux
-  - ES6 only and transpiller neutral
   - Close to reference implementation
   - Better support for isomorphic